Skip to main content

 Myocarditis occurs when a virus (or, more rarely, a bacteria or fungus) infects the body, and one of the places that it attacks is the heart.
 Myocarditis can also be caused by an adverse reaction to certain medicines, such as chemotherapy drugs, and exposure to some chemicals.

-Some of the viruses, bacteria and fungi that can cause myocarditis are:
+Some of the viruses, bacteria, and fungi that can cause myocarditis are:

 • Varicella (which causes chickenpox)

-• Parvovirus B-19 (which causes fifth disease)
+• Parvovirus B-19 (which causes the fifth disease)

 • Adenovirus (which causes the common cold)